General FAQs

 How do I know which writing class I should enroll in?

-You will be notified via email of your placement within 14 business days of completing the Writing Placement Exam.
-If you are not required to complete the placement exam, you're approved to enroll in College Writing.
+You will be notified via email of your placement within 1-2 weeks of completing the Writing Placement Exam.

 What if I don't agree with my writing course placement?

-In addition to the online exam, your instructor will administer a writing diagnostic in the first week of classes to ensure proper course placement.
-You are always welcome to discuss your placement with your instructor or College Writing Program administration after you have taken the writing diagnostic.
+In addition to the online exam, your instructor will collect a writing sample in the first week of classes to ensure proper course placement.
+You are always welcome to discuss your placement with your instructor or College Writing Program administration.

 Transfer Students